austin020269/School_District_Analysis/README.md

 - GitHub account

 ## Analysis and Workflow
-Data for the math and reading scores were removed then we created a new dataframe consisting of the district and school summaries to manipulte the following:
+Data for the math and reading scores were removed then we created district and school summary dataframes to manipulte the following:

 - Top 5 and bottom 5 performing schools
 - Average math score received by students in each grade level at each school